Prince Harry & Meghan Markle Dubbed Hypocritical For Private Flight To Ibiza For Meghan’s Birthday

-After reports that Prince Harry and Meghan Markle reportedly secretly flew to Ibiza on a private jet to celebrate Meghan’s birthday surfaced, several people are calling them out on it.
+After reports surfaced that Prince Harry and Meghan Markle reportedly secretly flew to Ibiza on a private jet to celebrate Meghan’s birthday, several people are calling them out on it.

 Graham said that Harry and Meghan were the “world’s most unpopular royal couple,” adding that they have given the royal family a bad name.

-The talk show host when on to indicate that it was hypocritical for the couple to tell the world that they are only going to have one more child because they want to save the planet and then take off to Ibiza on a private jet.
+The talk show host then went on to indicate that it was hypocritical for the couple to tell the world that they are only going to have one more child because they want to save the planet and then take off to Ibiza on a private jet.

 He said that people can do what they want, and that included the royal family.
 But even the royal family should practice what they preach.